squaresLab/BugZoo/docs/contributing/tools.rst

 be dynamically linked to system libraries that are not present in other containers into which they may be mounted.
 (Worse yet, the container may use an older, incompatible :code:`libc` or :code:`ld`.)
+To ensure compatibility, you must package your plugin as a static binary.
+Whilst some languages will automatically compile their programs to static binaries by default (e.g., Go), others will require special build options to produce a static binary (e.g., C and C++).
+Below we provide tips for creating static binaries with minimal effort:

+- **C/C++:**
+- **OCaml:**
+- **Python:**

 Writing a plugin manifest
 -------------------------